Matthew 6

 Thy Father Which Seeth in Secret

-- Matthew 5:16Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.The other side of verses 1-4 - good works are to be seen, but for the Father’s glory, not the doer’s.
+- Matthew 5:16Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.The other side of verses 1-4 - good works are to be seen, and their aim is the Father's glory.

 - Romans 8:15ye have received the Spirit of adoption, whereby we cry, Abba, Father.The access to God as Father (vv.
 4, 6) named as the gift of the Spirit through Christ.

-- Colossians 3:23whatsoever ye do, do it heartily, as to the Lord, and not unto men.The cure for the trumpet of verse 2 - an audience of One rather than of the crowd.
+- Colossians 3:23whatsoever ye do, do it heartily, as to the Lord, and not unto men.The cure for the trumpet of verse 2 - an audience of One, the Lord alone.

 Our Father Which Art in Heaven